oprypin/crsfml/gitbook/graphics-view.md

 This default behavior is suitable for most situations, but it might need to be changed sometimes.
 For example, to split the screen in a multiplayer game, you may want to use two views which each only occupy half of the window.
 You can also implement a minimap by drawing your entire world to a view which is rendered in a small area in a corner of the window.
 The area in which the contents of the view is shown is called the *viewport*.

-To set the viewport of a view, you can use the `viewport=` function.
+To set the viewport of a view, you can use the `viewport=` method.

 ```ruby
 # define a centered viewport, with half the size of the window